 Developing Country Education

-We believe that future inventors should be equipped with the tools that will allow them to generate new inventions that improves the lives of the poor in developing countries.
-In our work, we support the creation of hands-on educational activities that equip developing country inventors with critical tools including:
+We believe that people in developing countries should be equipped with the tools to generate new products that address real problems they see in their communities and around the world.
+We support the creation of hands-on invention-based activities and programs that equip developing country students with the tools to:

-- Cultivate the capacity to think critically, and identify real-world problems and possible solutions in the user’s context through questioning, empathy, idea generation, and design process thinking..
+- Think critically and identify real-world problems and possible solutions from the user’s context through observation, questioning, empathy, idea generation, and other design thinking processes.

-- A strong base of knowledge in skills necessary to invent, including science, technology, engineering and math (STEM).
+- Build a strong base of knowledge in the skills necessary to invent, including science, technology, engineering and math (STEM).

-- The ability to learn to turn ideas into solutions through creating designs, fabricating prototypes, and incorporating entrepreneurial thinking and launching businesses, when appropriate.
+- Turn ideas into solutions by creating designs, fabricating prototypes, incorporating entrepreneurial thinking and launching businesses, when appropriate.

-This suite of tools, the Inventors' Toolkit, is powered by hands-on experiences that allow the inventor to turn ideas into inventions with impact.
+Powered by hands-on experiences, this suite of tools allows the inventor to turn ideas into inventions with impact.